10 Unconventional Relationship Tips How to Stop Overthinking in a Relationship

 Overthinking is a golfer’s paralysis prolonged.
 As numerous empirical studies have shown, it is a strategy we use when we start losing control.
 Mistakes terrify us, the uncertainty is perplexing, and there’s so much that can go wrong.
 So, we think about it all the time.

-I remembered clearly watching my sister cried on a golf court because she couldn’t play as well as I did.
+I remember clearly watching my sister cry on a golf court because she couldn’t play as well as I did.
 Don’t get me wrong, I wasn’t a better player but what made me win the games was because I didn’t care about it, so I didn’t overthink it.
 I was there to have fun.

 10 Ways on How to Stop Overthinking in a Relationship?